Applied Blockchain launches FERN to bring security to private blockchain networks

-We hear a lot about blockchain these days, but despite all the buzz, the technology still has some challenges to work out.
+We hear a lot about blockchain these days, but despite all the buzz, the technology still faces some challenges.

 One of those is the issue of scalability.
 While great for cryptocurrencies, blockchain technologies have scalability issues due to the full replication of activity across networked nodes.
 To solve this, many application developers look to private networks with a limited number of nodes and a centralized integration service.

-Unfortunately, private networks have their own issues, including security implications.
+Unfortunately, private networks have their own issues, including those around security.

 Applied Blockchain has today announced its FERN protocol, which facilitates the provision and growth of private blockchain networks.
 The protocol allows participants to mutually contribute to the security and integrity of any blockchain network.